Updated May 26, 2023

 - Before the fall of the Vijayanagara Empire, the main street selling diamonds and other precious stones was Pan Supari Street.
 A visitor can still see the exact location of Pan Supari Street in Hampi, marked with a board by the Archaeological Survey of India (ASI).

 - The Hampi region is part of the Dharwar Craton.
-A craton is a rare area of land that has been unaffected by volcanic or tectonic movements for many years.
+A craton is a rare land area unaffected by volcanic or tectonic movements for many years.

 - Enter the Vittala temple complex’s gates and proceed to the temple with musical pillars, also known as the SARE GAMA pillars.

 - Hampi in Karnataka is well-known for the Purandara Festival.
-This annual festival is held in January-February in the temple called Vittal in celebration of the birth anniversary of the Purandar medieval poet-composer.
+This annual festival is held in January-February in the temple called Vittal to celebrate the birth anniversary of the Purandar medieval poet-composer.

 Best Time to Visit Hampi